 Right of Appeal to Board of Trustees.
-If the President's decision does not settle the matter to the transmitted by the President to the Board of Trustees for appropriate action.
+If the President's decision does not settle the matter to the

-Faculty member's satisfaction, he or she may present to the President an appeal addressed to the

-Board of Trustees, and this appeal, accompanied by the President's own statement, shall be except where he or she introduces material not related to his or her subject or where the material introduced is contrary to the University Mission or other fundamentally-stated aims of the
+Faculty member's satisfaction, they may present to the President an appeal addressed to the Board where they introduce materials not related to their subject or where the material introduced is contrary to the University Mission or other fundamentally-stated aims of the University.